ElectroGamesDev/BO2-Worlds-Smallest-Map/README.md

 ## How To Install On Plutonium
 1. Head over to [Releases](https://github.com/ElectroGamesYT/BO2-Worlds-Smallest-Map/releases) and download the latest release.
 2. Press **Win+R** and paste **%localappdata%\Plutonium\storage\t6\scripts\zm** then click **OK**.
-3. Copy and paste or drag the downloaded WorldsSmallestMap.gcs mod to this folder.
+3. Copy and paste or drag the downloaded WorldsSmallestMap.gcs file to this folder.
 3. You're done, now load up Town and have fun! :D

 ## If you encounter any issues or if you have any suggestions, open an [Issue](https://github.com/ElectroGamesYT/BO2-Worlds-Smallest-Map/issues/new)!